parallelchain-io/parallelchain-docs/docs/toolings/wallet_browser_extension/provider/api_documentation.md

-To improve the developer experience, the Provider also implements a list of helper functions, which helps you simplify the RPC method call.
+To improve the developer experience, the Provider also implements a list of helper functions, which helps simplify the RPC method call.

 ## Request Permission

 Request [permission][4] to access the user's accounts.

 !!! warning
-    The request causes a popup to appear.
+    The request causes a pop-up to appear.
     You should only request permission in response to a direct user action, such as a button click.

 !!! failure